 AutoGen | Multi-agent research and custom agent apps | Flexible framework, human-in-the-loop patterns, Studio UI available | More framework than finished product; setup complexity higher |

-OpenClaw | High-action assistant tasks, self-hosted/private agents | Action-oriented, messaging-based workflows, self-hosted/private angle | Hype is outrunning governance; use carefully in business settings |
+OpenClaw | High-action assistant tasks, self-hosted/private agents | Action-oriented, messaging-based workflows, self-hosted/private angle | Hype is outrunning governance; sandbox and scope tightly in business settings |

 Lindy | SMB productivity, inbox, scheduling, meetings | Business-friendly UI, work assistant positioning, strong integration story | Less suited to highly custom multi-agent engineering |

-Manus | Broad autonomous task execution, research, browser work | Browser operator, research, Slack integration, business-focused positioning | Credit-based usage can become hard to forecast |
+Manus | Broad autonomous task execution, research, browser work | Browser operator, research, Slack integration, business-focused positioning | Credit-based usage is hard to forecast, and its corporate status was unsettled in 2026 (verify before committing) |

 OpenClaw vs CrewAI vs AutoGen